-Smart marketers will learn to see tattoos as portals from the customer’s personal values to their real life experiences instead of a gateway from brand to customer.
+Marketers should see tattoos as portals from the customer’s personal values to their real-life experiences instead of just a gateway to sales.

 The purpose and role of the brand is to open their customers up to a meaningful experience that later becomes associated with the brand.

 Again, tattoos represent an intricate web of experiences, feelings, and memories.
 As marketers, our job is to set the conditions for these experiences, feelings, and memories—not simply sell a product or service.

 How do you set the conditions to create meaningful experiences for your customers?

 Ask your customers questions directly.
 If you operate a retail store with cooking supplies you might ask:

 - What is your ideal customer experience when you enter our store?

 - What do you value most when you’re cooking in your kitchen?

 - How do our products make your life easier?